camerongoble/The-Keptin-Must-Die-/TKMD Rules.md

 ### The Mutineer's Hand

-* The Mutineer's hand always contains the highest value cards from the tops of the chains.
+* The Mutineer's hand always contains the highest value cards from the tops of their chains.

 The Mutineer's chains are E, F, and G because they are multiple cards without any Kings.
 Also belonging to the Mutineer are the contents of the foundation piles.
 These are all considered when finding the tops of the chains.

 First, find the top of the chains in the field.
-The top card of chain E's is 10♠; chain F's is 4♦, and chain G's is 6♥.
-Track as before:
+The highest value card of chain E's is 10♠; chain F's is 4♦, and chain G's is 6♥.
+Track by suit as before:

 |           | Clubs | Diamonds | Hearts | Spades |
 | --------- |:-----:|:--------:|:------:|:------:|